rabbitmq/rabbitmq-server/deps/amqp10_client/README.md

 # AMQP 1.0 client

-This is an erlang client for the [AMQP 1.0](https://www.amqp.org/resources/specifications) protocol.
+This is an experimental Erlang client for the [AMQP 1.0](https://www.amqp.org/resources/specifications) protocol.

 It's primary purpose is to be used in RabbitMQ related projects but it is a generic client.

-## Status
+## Project Maturity and Status

-Incomplete but usable.
+This project is very young and not 100% feature complete.
+It is used in the next generation of the RabbitMQ Shovel plugin.

+This client library is not officially supported by Pivotal at this time.

 ## API